General information about Tae Kwon Do

 skills is based on a respect for oneself and others.

-Han Moo Kwan uses traditional rankings with a limited set of belt colors
+Our Han Moo Kwan Club uses traditional rankings with a limited set of belt colors

 including white, green, blue, brown, and black (in various degrees).